 9. Stick with what you know

 When you find an investing strategy that's working for you, be cautious when venturing into different markets and different types of deals.
 Too many investors have lost a large part of the wealth they've accumulated when they've taken a lot of risk on a deal in unfamiliar territory.

 Growth takes change and stepping outside of your comfort zone, but that doesn't mean you should do it blindly.
 Once you've figured out how to become a millionaire in real estate, your success is largely due to the amount of expertise you've gained in the process.
 Learning as much as you can before getting into a new kind of investment will help minimize the risk.

 Becoming a millionaire in real estate is not a far-fetched goal.
 It's also not an easy goal to achieve.
 Don't expect it to happen overnight, but know that you can make it happen.
-Gaining the right knowledge, making a plan, and continuing to be persistent in your plan to become a millionaire in real estate is the key to real estate investing success.
+Gaining the right knowledge, making a plan, and being persistent in your plan to become a millionaire in real estate are key to real estate investing success.